samysellami/dispatch-app/README.md

-# A django based Dispatch App
+# A django based Dispatch Application

 An application that listens for requests, and, on receiving a notification, re-dispatches it to multiple targets based on the input provided.
 The possible targets are email and phone number.

-The notifications are also stored in the database to keep track of what is being sent.
+The notifications are also stored in a database to keep track of what is being sent.

 <!-- ![Dispatch App](interface.png?raw=true 'Dispatch App') -->